cschram/drawgaiden/README.md

 # Draw Gaiden

 Draw Gaiden is a collaborative drawing web application.
 With it you can draw on a shared canvas with friends.
-Using it is easy.
-First you need to install [RethinkDB](http://www.rethinkdb.com/), then you can setup Draw Gaiden:
+Setting it up is fairly straightforward:

 	git clone https://github.com/abjorn/drawgaiden.git
 	cd drawgaiden